Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Simulation results

 \subsection{The star to plaquette phase transition at \texorpdfstring{$\boldsymbol{\VtC=-0.228\pm0.002}$}{V/t\_C = -0.228 +/- 0.002}}

-A first order transition occurring between the star phase and the the so-called plaquette phase is found at $\VtC=-0.228\pm0.002$.
+A first order transition occurring between the star phase and the so-called plaquette phase is found at $\VtC=-0.228\pm0.002$.
 This critical value is consistent, but more precise than that given in Ref.~\cite{moessner_phase_2001}.
-At $\VtC$, the RMS magnetization $\langle \hm^2\rangle^{1/2}$ suddenly drops to a much smaller value which goes to zero in the thermodynamic limit.
-Fig.~\ref{fig:mag_vs_vt_large} displays the RMS magnetization for the whole phase diagram, while Fig.~\ref{fig:mag_vs_vt} provides a zoom close to the transition.
-We determined $\VtC$ by plotting $\langle \hm^2\rangle^{1/2}$ as a function of the inverse (linear) size of system (Fig.~\ref{fig:mag_vs_1_L}).
+At $\VtC$, the RMS $z$ magnetization $\langle \hm_z^2\rangle^{1/2}$ suddenly drops to a much smaller value which goes to zero in the thermodynamic limit.
+Figure~\ref{fig:mag_vs_vt_large} displays the RMS $z$ magnetization for the whole phase diagram, while Fig.~\ref{fig:mag_vs_vt} provides a zoom close to the transition and data for different system sizes.
+We determined $\VtC$ by plotting $\langle \hm_z^2\rangle^{1/2}$ as a function of the inverse (linear) size of the system (Fig.~\ref{fig:mag_vs_1_L}).
 The temperature dependence shown in Fig.~\ref{fig:mag_vs_vt_tempN} indicates that using a larger $\beta$ should not substantially modify the numerical results.
-Considering this, we set $\beta = 19.2$ and $\Delta\beta = 0.02$ for most of our simulations
+Considering this, we set $\beta = 19.2/t$ and $\Delta\beta = 0.02/t$ for most of our simulations.

 The transition can also be observed in the dimer observables.
 The normalized $j$-plaquette numbers $\langle \hrho_j\rangle$ all show a small discontinuity at $\VtC$ (Fig.~\ref{fig:n_i}).
-The discontinuity of $\langle \hrho_3\rangle$ (see Fig~\ref{fig:n_3}) attests the first order character of the transition, since $\langle \hrho_3\rangle$ is the derivative of the energy with respect to $V$.
+The discontinuity of $\langle \hrho_3\rangle$ (see Fig.~\ref{fig:n_3}) attests the first order character of the transition, since $\langle \hrho_3\rangle$ is the derivative of the energy with respect to $V$.
 But the discontinuity is quite small leading to a barely visible slope change for the energy (Fig.~\ref{fig:q_energy}).

-At least as spectacular as the magnetization drop is the sudden shift in sublattices dimer densities seen in Fig.~\ref{fig:sublattice_vs_vt}.
-It nicely agrees with the qualitative properties of the ideal plaquette state, depicted in Fig~\ref{fig:dimer_coverings_plaq}, where the resonating 3-plaquettes are located on one of the three sublattices.
+At least as spectacular as the $z$-magnetization drop is the sudden shift in sublattices dimer densities seen in Fig.~\ref{fig:sublattice_vs_vt}.
+It nicely agrees with the qualitative properties of the ideal plaquette state, depicted in Fig.~\ref{fig:dimer_coverings_plaq}, where the resonating 3-plaquettes are located on one of the three sublattices.